Other Exercises

 'Remember that murder that happened in a bar?'

-'You you'd like to play with the law?'
+'You think you'd like to play with the law?'

-'Think it might-a been fighter that you saw runnin' that night?'
+'Think it might-a that fighter you saw runnin' that night?'

-We got you for the job and we're talkin' to your friend Bello
+We got you for the motel job and we're talkin' to friend Bello

 Now you don't wanta have to go back to jail, be a nice fellow.